tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/hdinsight/index.md

 ---
+title: Azure HDInsight REST API Reference
-title: Azure HDInsight REST API Reference ms.date: 11/16/2016 ms.service: hdinsight
+description: Azure HDInsight REST API reference ms.date: 10/4/2021 ms.service: hdinsight
-author: jasonwhowell
+author: guyhay
-ms.author: jasonh
+ms.author: guyhay
 ms.manager: kfile
 ms.assetid: 37b1c530-8ef4-49d5-8dd2-48220e980d3e
 ---

 # Azure HDInsight: REST API Reference

 [Azure HDInsight](/Azure/HDInsight/hdinsight-overview) is a managed, full-spectrum, open-source analytics service in the cloud for enterprises.
 You can use open-source frameworks such as Hadoop, Apache Spark, Apache Hive, LLAP, Apache Kafka, Apache Storm, R, and more.
-You can use the most popular open-source frameworks to enable a broad rane of scenarios such as extract, transform, and load (ETL), data warehousing, machine learning, and IoT.
+You can use these open-source frameworks to enable a broad rane of scenarios such as extract, transform, and load (ETL), data warehousing, machine learning, and IoT.

 Use these APIs to create and manage HDInsight resources through Azure Resource Manager.
-To performa operations on Azure HDInsight resources, you send HTTPS request with a supported method: `GET`, `POST`, `PUT`, or `DELETE` to an endpoint that targets a specific resource.
+To perform operations on Azure HDInsight resources, you send HTTPS request with a supported method: `GET`, `POST`, `PUT`, or `DELETE` to an endpoint that targets a specific resource.
 All task operations conform to the HTTP/1.1 protocol specification and each operation returns an x-ms-request-id header that can be used to obtain information about the request.
 Ensure that requests made to these resources are secure.
 For more information, see [Authenticating Azure Resource Manager requests](https://msdn.microsoft.com/library/azure/dn790557.aspx).

-These APIs allow you to create and manage an HDInsight cluster.

 ##  <a name="bk_common"></a> Common parameters and headers
  The following information is common to all tasks related to clusters that you might do:

 -   Replace {api-version} with 2018-06-01-preview

 -   Replace {subscription-id} with your subscription identifier in the URI.